femga/rdr3_discoveries/AI/CPED_RESET_FLAGS/README.md

 41  |  | is ped driving vehicle
 73	| set prevent ped melee attack |
-93	| unknown yet, but using weapons breaks movement | 100 |  | is ped entering melee combat ??
+93	| unknown yet, but using weapons breaks movement | 100 |  | is ped running melee combat action
 124 |  | is ped shuffling vehicle seat
 139	| set prevent ped stamina refill | is trying melee attack ??
-157	|  | is laying on the ground
+157	|  | is ped in ragdoll with pistol or revolver
 180	| set ped don't have collision |
 185	| set NPCs don't antagonize ped (but attack if provoked by his attack) 196	| set prevent pick up objects,searching drawers and saddlebags, entering horses and vehicles, prevent camera changing | 203	| set prevent drop carriable entities |
+204 | set ped can run into steep slope |
 206 |  | is ped jumping/in the air??
 207 |  | is ped jumping/in the air??
 218	|  | is opening doors